 This wearable Bluetooth DAC/ headphone amp transforms premium IEMs into a wireless pair of hi-res Bluetooth earbuds.
 Detach the cord and connect the earpieces to the left and right pod with the ergonomically designed ear loops that ensure a comfortable fit for unrivaled True Wireless Stereo (TWS) sound.
 With Qualcomm’s 24-bit aptX adaptive format offering sample rates of up to 96kHZ/24bits the Go Pod supports a wide range of IEMs with different connectors.
 Play up to 7 hours on a single charge, but the QI wireless and USB-C fast charging case offers up to 35 hours of playback.

+Available for $399 through iFi, Amazon and B&H.

 Go Bar